The CRE Methodology™: a proven process for growing online businesses using conversion rate optimization

 Each win often reveals new opportunities

-The CRE Methodology™ is iterative; subsequent experimental plans will be based on the outcome of the previous experiments.
+The CRE Methodology™ process is iterative; subsequent experimental plans will be based on the outcome of the previous experiments.
 Each improvement builds upon the success of the previous ones.
-Each time your conversion rate is increased, it becomes increasingly difficult for competitors to compete.
+Each time the conversion rate is increased, it becomes increasingly difficult for competitors to compete.
 Also, as your conversion rate grows, more opportunities present themselves.
-After each split test, it’s important to “zoom out” and look at the whole conversion funnel again, to determine which part of the business you should focus on next.
+After each split test, it’s important to “zoom out” and look at the whole conversion funnel again, to determine which part of the business we should focus on next.

 As this overview has shown, The CRE Methodology™ is not about best-practice page elements; it’s a process of activities that encompass a wide range of disciplines.
 Although it sounds less appealing than applying “magic buttons,” we don’t know of an easier, more reliable way to grow an online business.